nathanleclaire/blog/source/about/index.markdown

 * Scalability & Distributed Systems
 * Machine Learning, Artificial Neural Nets, Genetic Algorithms/Programming etc.
 * Security (reverse engineering exploits and network vulnerabilities)

-Though I am currently employed I am always interested in talking about other opportunities, particularly involving the interests listed above and in the following cities:

-* New York, NY
-* San Francisco, CA
-* Portland, OR
-* Denver, CO
-* Austin, TX
-* Berlin, Germany

 I enjoy getting e-mail, you should <a href="mailto:nathanleclaire@gmail.com">send me one</a>.
 Thanks for visiting!